 LAB MEDIA: Figure 3A

-The full MS spectra of peptides, representing true positive and a false positive methyl-peptide annotation, were obtained.
+The full MS spectra of peptides, representing true positivemethyl-peptide annotation were obtained.
 The m by z differences observed between the three peaks are consistent with the presence of an enzymatically methylated residue [1].

 LAB MEDIA: Figure 4

+The full MS spectra of peptides, representing false positive methyl-peptide annotation, were obtained.
 The m by z difference observed between the light-methylated peptide and its putative heavy counterpart deviates from the expected value by 0.0312 [1].

 LAB MEDIA: Figure 5